Competition

 but premises may otherwise be entered at any time under paragraph (2)

-on production by the officer or agent of evidence of his or her authorization
+on production by the officer or agent of evidence of their authorization and a

 (4) Entry may be made under